semrekkers/eolian/CONTRIBUTING.md

 # Contributing

-I maintain a list of TODOs and ideas in the GitHub Project: https://github.com/brettbuddin/eolian/projects/1.
+I maintain a list of TODOs and ideas in the [GitHub Project](https://github.com/brettbuddin/eolian/projects/1).
 Tackle whatever you like :D

 ## Instructions